Dedicated vs. Integrated Graphics Cards – Which Is Best For You?

 NVIDIA’s GeForce RTX 2070 – a discrete graphics card

 When you hear people mentioning a GPU or graphics card, this is what they’re referring to.
-Dedicated GPUs have their own dedicated memory, also known as VRAM or video random access memory, and a processor, both created specifically to be used for the card’s processes.
+Dedicated GPUs have their own specialized memory, also known as VRAM or video random access memory, and a processor, both created explicitly to be used for the card’s processes.

 Integrated Graphics Cards